petermr/tigr2ess/program/template.md

-iFor each step in the morning I intend to create docs with a template
+For each step in the morning we shall create docs with this template
-* name of activity (e.g. searching Wikidata with SPARQL)
+* name of activity
 * purpose of activity
-* resources involved
+* software and remote resources
 * simple command/s
 * what the results look like
+* time and resources
 * what the results mean
+* actions for team